Alagazam1/Automatic-Ping-Program/README.md

 If any errors occur during the program's execution, the program will log this in a text file; "ping_error_log.txt".

 The full code for the program can be found in the file: final_program.py

+Additional Notes;

+The text files; "ping_results.txt" and "ping_error_log.txt" will be located in the same directory/folder that the "Automatic Ping Program.exe" is in.

 Program Limitations:
 1) User will need notepad.exe on their PC.